unbless3d/blog/Tips & Tricks/GliNet Router Hardening.md

 # GL.iNet Router Hardening
 ---
 !!!
 This guide applies to firmware version v4.5.19 - There might be some differences between older versions.
 Also some of these changes may be removed during an update (mainly applies to direct config file changes).
-For this demonstration, I used the GL.iNet GL-A1300.
+For this demonstration, I used the GL.iNet GL-A1300 (which already uses end-of-life packages :/).
 !!!

 The GL.iNet travel routes are quite useful, not only because they are small, but also because they support a wide range of addons like AdGuard or Wireguard.